 It’s fitting that Tesla chose Model 3 as the name for their entry-level EV, as they are looking to do for battery electric sedans what the BMW 3 Series has done for sport sedans, become the new benchmark for others to follow.

 Other than lacking an upper grille slot, the compact Model 3 bares a strong resemblance to the larger Model S. Its slick front end leads to a very big windshield; where the arching roofline flows hatchback-like to a very short rear deck and tall back end.

-Body panel fitment is not as great as what you’d find in the typical luxury car, but we hear improvements are being made as production continues to ramp up.
+Body panel fitment is not as great as what you’d find in the typical luxury car, let alone a Hyundai Elantra; but we hear improvements are being made as production continues to ramp up.

 The interior is surprisingly pleasant; new era minimalism at its finest.
 Just a long linear dash with air vents, a steering wheel with two stalks, and a horizontal touch screen jutting out of that IP.
 No buttons, dials, knobs, to be found, save for some programmable scroll wheels on the steering wheel.

 All info is displayed on that 15-inch center video panel, and there’s a wealth of it; however, it is fixed and cannot be tilted towards the driver, requiring you to take your eyes off the road a lot.
 Making things worse, there’s quite often a glare on the screen that keeps you from seeing it clearly.

 All seating positions are rather comfortable; and both rear and front trunks offer plenty of space for storage.

 On the road, the ride is well composed, with a solidly tight but not jarring ride.
 It indeed drives much like a European sport sedan.